-Next generation broadband networks, digital skills and the use of information technology by firms, households and government are not adequate for the needs of a modern knowledgebased society.
-(65) Italy features the lowest share of fast and ultra-fast broadband subscriptions relative to total broadband subscriptions in the EU.
+Next generation broadband networks, digital skills and the use of information technology by firms, households and government are not adequate for the needs of a modern knowledge-based society.
+(66) Italy features the lowest share of fast and ultra-fast broadband subscriptions relative to total broadband subscriptions in the EU.
 In 2014 only 2.2 % of subscriptions had a speed above 30Mbps, considerably lower than the EU average (22.5 %), and next generation networks were available to only 21 % of households, the lowest value in the EU.
 Only 47 % of the Italian population has at least basic digital skills (vs an EU average of 60 %), while the share of the workforce with sufficient digital skills is also well below the EU average (38 % vs 54 %).
 These figures partly reflect little use of the internet: in 2014, 31 % of the population had still never used the internet, significantly higher than the EU average of 18 %.
 Furthermore, in 2014 only 23 % of people dealt with public authorities online, half the EU average of 47 %.
 In addition, only a fifth (22 %) of Italian consumers bought goods or services online in 2014 (the third lowest percentage in the EU), with very little increase (2 percentage points) since 2013.
-(66) Consumer confidence in buying online domestically is the fifth lowest in the EU.
-(67) On the business side, companies in Italy are still lagging behind in their use of digital technology to sell products and services.
+(67) Consumer confidence in buying online domestically is the fifth lowest in the EU.
+(68) On the business side, companies in Italy are still lagging behind in their use of digital technology to sell products and services.
 In 2014 only 18 % of large companies were selling on-line, almost half the EU average of 35 %.
 Small and medium-sized companies were even less active with only 5.1 % of them selling online - the worst performance in the EU, and far less than the EU average of 15 %.
 Italian firms' low use of digital technology is particularly critical in the textile sector where Italy is strongly specialised.
 They risk losing out to competitors investing more in digital technologies to make innovations in their business processes.

 The government has set out some plans to address these bottlenecks but progress remains limited.
 Italy's plans for a digital growth strategy and next generation networks remain vague in terms of implementation details and targets.
-They

-(65) As regards the five main drivers of the digital economy, Italy ranks 14th out of 28 Member States on digital public services, 20th on integration of digital technologies by business, 24th on human capital, 27th on both connectivity and on use of internet services.
+They also do not provide enough support to public and services, 20th on integration of digital technologies by business, 24th on human capital, 27th on both connectivity and on use of internet services.
 Source: Digital Economy and Society Index, DG CNECT.